Ear tufts are considered very desirable, yet, not all Maine Coon cats grow them.

 What Do Maine Coon Ears Look Like?

 Purebred Maine Coon cats are clearly recognizable by their ears, though it might prove more difficult to correctly identify a Maine Coon with mixed breed genetics.

 According to the Cat Fanciers Federation, Maine Coons should have large ears that sit high on their heads, are wide at the base, and taper to a point.

-Maine Coon ear tufts should be visibly growing out from the cats inner ear, extending beyond the outer edge of the cats ears.
-Maine Coons are considered less true to the breed, if their ears are untufted (source).
+Maine Coon ear tufts should be visibly growing out from the cat’s inner ear, extending beyond the outer edge of the cat’s ears.

-Do All Maine Coon Cats Have Ear Tufts
+Do All Maine Coon Cats Have Ear Tufts?

 When we speak of Maine Coon ear tufts, we are referring to the long wisps of hair that grow out of a cat’s inner ear.

 When Do Maine Coons Grow Ear Tufts?

-If ear tufts are not present by this stage, it is highly possible that a Maine Coon will never develop these prestigious wispy hairs at all (source).
+If ear tufts are not present by this stage, it is highly possible that a Maine Coon will never develop these prestigious wispy hairs at all.

 Below is a picture of two amazingly gorgeous Maine Coon kittens.
 They both have a mass of Maine Coon ear tufts growing out of their inner ears.